envoyproxy/katacoda-scenarios/file-based-dynamic-routing-configuration/step-explanation.md

 * **CDS**: The cluster discovery service (CDS) API layers on a mechanism by which Envoy can discover upstream clusters used during routing.

 * **RDS**: The route discovery service (RDS) API layers on a mechanism by which Envoy can discover the entire route configuration for an HTTP connection manager filter at runtime.
+This would enable concepts such as dynamically changing traffic shifting and blue/green releases.

 * **LDS**: The listener discovery service (LDS) layers on a mechanism by which Envoy can discover entire listeners at runtime.